 Matthew Lynde Chesnut for the Rivard Report

-*Featured/top image: Starting Monday, this classroom in Edgewood ISD will be filled with young minds.
+Top image: A classroom in Edgewood ISD.
 Photo by Matthew Lynde Chesnut.